RUB-Informatik-im-Bauwesen/FSE-inspection-tool/README.md

 - A **Frontend Interface** for annotating images, managing datasets, and visualizing results.
 - **Pre-trained and executable ML models** for detecting FSE objects and FSE-related information in images.
 - An **Active Learning Framework** for object detection tasks, enabling iterative model improvement.
-- Tools for **data preparation**, including downloading and managing validation and rare images.
+- Tools for **data preparation**, including downloading and managing validation and rare images.´
 - Dockerized setup for easy deployment and scalability.

 ## Setup